 (i) the Neighborhood Organization's name, a written description and map of the organization's boundaries, signatures and contact information (phone, email and mailing address) of at least two individual members with authority to sign on behalf of the organization;

-(ii) certification that the boundaries of the Neighborhood Organization contain the Development Site and that the Neighborhood Organization meets the definition pursuant to Tex Gov't Code, §2306.004(23-a) and includes at least two separate residential households;
+(ii) certification that the boundaries of the Neighborhood Organization contain the entire Development Site and that the Neighborhood Organization meets the definition pursuant to Tex.
+Gov't Code §2306.004(23-a) and includes at least two separate residential households;

-(iii) certification that no person required to be listed in accordance with Tex Gov't Code §2306.6707 with respect to the Development to which the Application requiring their listing relates participated in any way in the deliberations of the Neighborhood Organization, including any votes taken;
+(iii) certification that no person required to be listed in accordance with Tex.
+Gov't Code §2306.6707 with respect to the Development to which the Application requiring their listing relates participated in any way in the deliberations of the Neighborhood Organization, including any votes taken;

 (iv) certification that at least 80 percent of the current membership of the Neighborhood Organization consists of homeowners and/or tenants living within the boundaries, of the Neighborhood Organization; and

 (v) an explicit expression of support, opposition, or neutrality.
 Any expression of opposition must be accompanied with at least one reason forming the basis of that opposition.
-A Neighborhood Organization is encouraged to be prepared to provide additional information with regard to opposition.
+A Neighborhood Organization should be prepared to provide additional information with regard to opposition.

 (B) Technical Assistance.
-For purposes of this section, if and only if there is no Neighborhood Organization already in existence or on record, the Applicant, Development Owner, or Developer is allowed to provide technical assistance in the creation of and/or placing on record of a Neighborhood Organization.
+For purposes of this paragraph, if and only if there is no Neighborhood Organization already in existence or on record, the Applicant, Development Owner, or Developer is allowed to provide technical assistance in the creation of and/or placing on record of a Neighborhood Organization.
 Technical assistance is limited to:

 (i) the use of a facsimile, copy machine/copying, email and accommodations at public meetings;